vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-product-details-page.md

   <li><code>sku-selector</code></li>
 </ul>

-> ℹ See the full and updated list [here](https://github.com/vtex-apps/store/blob/master/store/interfaces.json#L20).

 </details>

-<h2>Before you begin</h2>
+## Before you start

-To build a responsive PDP, you need to use [`flex-layout`](https://developers.vtex.com/docs/guides/vtex-flex-layout).
-Therefore, learning how the `flex-layout` block works is highly recommended.
+To build a responsive PDP, you need to use [`flex-layout`](https://developers.vtex.com/docs/apps/vtex.flex-layout).
 For more information, read [this](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-flex-layout) guide.

 ## Practical example

-Consider the following example of a product details page built using the `store.product` and `flex-layout` blocks:
+Consider the following example of a PDP built using the `store.product` and `flex-layout` blocks:

 <details>
   <summary>Click here to see the code sample</summary>